-Step 3 In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (ROM).
-Samsung Electronics writes the IC Identification Data onto the chip to control the IC as travel document material during the IC manufacturing and the delivery process to the travel document manufacturer.
-The IC is securely delivered from Samsung Electronics to the travel document manufacturer.
+Step 3 In a first step the TOE integrated circuit is produced containing the travel document's chip Dedicated Software and conditionally the parts of the travel document's chip Embedded Software in the non-volatile non-programmable memories (FLASH).
+Infineon Technologies AG writes the IC Identification Data onto the chip to control the IC as travel document material during the IC manufacturing and the delivery process to the travel document manufacturer.

-If necessary Samsung Electronics adds the parts of the IC Embedded Software in the non-volatile programmable memories (for instance EEPROM).
+Conditionally, Infineon Technologies AG adds the parts of the IC Embedded Software in the non-volatile programmable memories (FLASH) and deactivates the Flash Loader permanently.
+The IC is securely delivered from Infineon Technologies AG to the travel document manufacturer.